apache/iceberg/docs/docs/flink-configuration.md

 each key has a base weight of `2%` of the targeted traffic weight per writer task.

 E.g. the sink Iceberg table is partitioned daily by event time.
-Assume the data stream contain events from now up to 180 days ago.
-With even time, traffic weight distribution across different days typically has a long tail pattern.
+Assume the data stream contains events from now up to 180 days ago.
+With event time, traffic weight distribution across different days typically has a long tail pattern.
 Current day contains the most traffic.
 The older days (long tail) contain less and less traffic.
 Assume writer parallelism is `10`.
 The total weight across all 180 days is `10,000`.
 Target traffic weight per writer task would be `1,000`.
 Assume the weight sum for the oldest 150 days is `1,000`.
 Normally, the range partitioner would put all the oldest 150 days in one writer task.
 That writer task would write to 150 small files (one per day).
+Keeping 150 open files can potentially consume large amount of memory.
+Flushing and uploading 150 files (however small) at checkpoint time can also be potentially slow.
 If this config is set to `0.02`.
 It means every sort key has a base weight of `2%` of targeted weight of `1,000` for every write task.
 It would essentially avoid placing more than `50` data files (one per day) on one writer task no matter how small they are.

 This is only applicable to {@link StatisticsType#Map} for low-cardinality scenario.
 For {@link StatisticsType#Sketch} high-cardinality sort columns, they are usually not used as